 Detailed information on speech and voice disorders, including spasmodic dysphonia and stuttering

-Tinnitus is the sound of ringing, roaring, buzzing, or clicking that occurs inside the head.
-The sounds may come and go, be continuous, occur in one or both ears, and vary in pitch.
+Tinnitus is the sound of ringing, roaring, buzzing, hissing, or clicking that happens inside the head.
+The sounds may come and go, be continuous, happen in one or both ears, and vary in pitch.

 - Topic Index - Otolaryngology

 Detailed information on ear, nose, and throat disorders